Baahubali 2 – The New Standard-Bearer for VFX in India?

 Interesting tidbits from the makers

-AnimationXpress has more quotes from Kamalakannan and provides a fascinating peek into the kind of work that he and his team put in.
+AnimationXpress has more quotes from Kamalakannan and provides a fascinating peek into the kind of peek into his and his team's work.

-He provided some insight onto the project management software and timelines: “VFX shot division was given to stunt choreographer, Lee Whitaker, as early as possible.
-On the post front, Cerebro, the project management software was decided upon the other ones.
-Since Germany has good security and fast response features, all post related data storage was decided to be over there.
-Pipeline was laid, work-flow was in place by the time we started the shoot.”
+He provided insight into the project management software and timelines: “VFX shot division was given to stunt choreographer Lee Whitaker as early as possible.
+On the post front, Cerebro, the project management software, and the others were decided upon.
+Since Germany has good security and fast response features, all post-related data storage was decided to be there.
+The pipeline was laid, and the workflow was in place by the time we started the shoot.

-He also spoke about what type of effects the film used, and the team structure in charge: “I decided to use Miniature Practical FX, and that too with a previously unknown studio in Denmark.
-I had the whole team’s co-operation.
-Prior to filming major sequence, there used to be a full team meeting which had to be attended by all the ADs, ACs, art, stunt and VFX team.
-In certain shots, if I felt it required sharper images, I used to ask the DoP to change the shutter-angle without any hesitation.
-In many cases, the director himself used to decide on the VFX prop, with Sabu Cyril sir.
-Overall it was a systematic work environment, totally in the line producer’s control.”
+He also spoke about the film's type of effects and the team structure in charge: “I decided to use Miniature Practical FX, and that too with a previously unknown studio in Denmark.
+I had the whole team’s cooperation.
+Before filming major sequences, there used to be a full team meeting that had to be attended by all the ADs, ACs, art, stunt, and VFX teams.
+If I felt it required sharper images in certain shots, I asked the DoP to change the shutter angle without hesitation.
+Sir, the director often decided on the VFX prop with Sabu Cyril.
+Overall, it was a systematic work environment in the line producer’s control.”

 Now that you have an idea of the sheer effort that went in to making a project as massive as this come to life, here is one last video.
 This detailed clip carries interviews with producer Shobu Yarlagadda, director Rajamouli, VFX artist John Griffith, and Kamalakannan himself answers any lingering questions you may have about how the films gorgeous visuals came to be.

 ‘Wow’ is the word.
 Isn’t it inspiring to see such great work executed so beautifully?
-Do you want to follow in RC Kamalakannan’s footsteps and help create the next visual effects masterpiece to emanate out of India?
-If the answer is yes, then check out all the professional VFX courses we have to offer here at Seamedu and begin your journey towards achieving this dream today.
+Do you want to follow in RC Kamalakannan’s footsteps and help create the subsequent visual effects masterpiece from India?
+If yes, check out all the professional VFX courses we offer here at Seamedu and begin your journey towards achieving this dream today.

 Featured Image Source: youtube.com